FriendsOfAdonis/friendsofadonis.github.io/content/docs/shopkeeper/customers.md

 }
 ```

 Now, every time your customer model is updated, its information will be synced with Stripe.
-For convenience, Cashier will automatically sync your customer's information with Stripe on the initial creation of the customer.
+For convenience, Shopkeeper will automatically sync your customer's information with Stripe on the initial creation of the customer.

-You may customize the columns used for syncing customer information to Stripe by overriding a variety of methods provided by Cashier.
-For example, you may override the `stripeName` method to customize the attribute that should be considered the customer's "name" when Cashier syncs customer information to Stripe:
+You may customize the columns used for syncing customer information to Stripe by overriding a variety of methods provided by Shopkeeper.
+For example, you may override the `stripeName` method to customize the attribute that should be considered the customer's "name" when Shopkeeper syncs customer information to Stripe:

 ```ts
 // title: app/models/user.ts